Emanuelle Goes to Dinosaur Land: Production

-"Emanuelle Goes to Dinosaur Land" was written by series supervising producer Matt Hubbard, making it his tenth writing credit after "The Rural Juror", "Hard Ball", "The Collection", "MILF Island", "Reunion", "Larry King", "Cutbacks", "Audition Day", and "Anna Howard Shaw Day".
+"Emmanuelle Goes to Dinosaur Land" was written by series supervising producer Matt Hubbard, making it his tenth writing credit after "The Rural Juror", "Hard Ball", "The Collection", "MILF Island", "Reunion", "Larry King", "Cutbacks", "Audition Day", and "Anna Howard Shaw Day".
 The episode was directed by Beth McCarthy-Miller, making it her twelfth for the series.
-"Emanuelle Goes to Dinosaur Land" originally aired in the United States on May 13, 2010, on NBC as the twenty-first episode of the show's fourth season and the 79th overall episode of the series.
+"Emmanuelle Goes to Dinosaur Land" originally aired in the United States on May 13, 2010, on NBC as the twenty-first episode of the show's fourth season and the 79th overall episode of the series.

 This episode was filmed on March 10, 2010.
 Saint Cecilia's Catholic Church in Greenpoint, Brooklyn served as the church for Floyd and Kaitlin's (Kristin McGee) wedding.
 This episode of 30 Rock was actress Julianne Moore's fourth appearance as Nancy Donovan on the show, and was actress Elizabeth Banks' sixth guest spot.
 Comedian actor Jason Sudeikis, who played Floyd DeBarber in this episode, has appeared in the main cast of Saturday Night Live (SNL), a weekly sketch comedy series which airs on NBC in the United States.
 Tina Fey, the series creator of 30 Rock, was the head writer on SNL from 1999 until 2006.
 This was Sudeikis's eleventh appearance on the show.
 Actor Michael Sheen made his third appearance as Wesley Snipes.
 In addition, actors Jon Hamm and Dean Winters reprised their roles as Drew Baird and Dennis Duffy, respectively, as former boyfriends of Liz Lemon.

 This was the third time the show referenced Tracy Jordan trying to get his EGOT.
 This plot first began in the December 3, 2009, episode "Dealbreakers Talk Show" in which Tracy finds a diamond encrusted "EGOT" necklace and sets a new life goal to achieve EGOT status by winning four major awards: an Emmy, a Grammy, an Oscar, and a Tony.
-In "Emanuelle Goes to Dinosaur Land", Tracy decides to do the movie Hard To Watch, in hopes that he can get an Oscar for his performance.
+In "Emmanuelle Goes to Dinosaur Land", Tracy decides to do the movie Hard To Watch, in hopes that he can get an Oscar for his performance.